David-Fryd/chat-analyzer/README.rst

   - See the exact moments people decide to subscribe/become members- what type of content moves people so much that they decide to support you and your stream?

+- Small/Upcoming streamers

+  - Immitation is the best form of flattery.
+Pick a popular streamer and see what parts of their stream generate the most engagement!
+    What type of content/strategies can you use to make your stream more engaging?

+..
+For streamer/creator section:
 ..   - helping you understand what you say/do that makes
 ..     people